opendaylight/releng-builder/src/site/markdown/jenkins.markdown

 trigger once a Gerrit patch is merged into the repo.
 It also automatically runs the Maven goals **source:jar** and **javadoc:jar**.

-This job will upload artifacts to https://nexus.opendaylight.org on completion.
+This job will upload artifacts to [OpenDaylight's Nexus][22] on completion.

 Merge jobs can be retriggered in Gerrit by leaving a comment that says **remerge**.